minitu/starter-academic/content/authors/admin/_index.md

   url: https://illinois.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Jaemin Choi is a PhD Candidate in Computer Science at the University of Illinois at Urbana-Champaign.
 He joined the Parallel Programming Laboratory (PPL) led by Prof. Laxmikant (Sanjay) Kale as a research assistant in 2016.
-With broad interests in High Performance Computing (HPC) and GPU Computing, his research focuses on mitigating inefficiencies and scalability issues on today's GPU-accelerated systems from a runtime system point of view.
-He is the lead developer/researcher for GPU support in the asynchronous task-based programming model, Charm++.
+With broad interests in High Performance Computing (HPC) and GPU Computing, his research focuses on mitigating performance inefficiencies and scalability issues on today's GPU-accelerated systems from a runtime system point of view.
+He is the lead developer/researcher of GPU support in Charm++, a widely used asynchronous task-based parallel programming model.

 # Interests to show in About widget
 interests: